dishabeeraladinni/DH110-Spring23/Assignment08.md

-# GameBird
+# GamePigeon UX Redesign

 ## UX Project by Disha Beeraladinni

-Introduction: This project, conducted through the course Digital Humanities 110 in Spring 2023 at UCLA, involved a gaming app to be more user-friendly for all levels of tech users using research and design process: heuristic analysis, usability testing, contextual inquiry and user research to designing and testing my own prototype on Figma.
+Introduction: This project, conducted through the course Digital Humanities 110 in Spring 2023 at UCLA, involved redesigning GamePigeon to be more user-friendly for all levels of tech users using research and design process: heuristic analysis, usability testing, contextual inquiry and user research to designing and testing my own prototype on Figma.

 ###  Clear design statement:

 ### Competitor analysis [assignment01 & 02]:
 Summary and link to the heuristics and usability testing of the *existing* product(s) - or the *original* website you evaluated